Nursing Specific Financial Aid & Scholarships

 Newcomer Funeral Home Nursing Scholarship

 Newcomer Funeral Home offers a $1000 scholarship to qualified Nursing students each year.
 The scholarship is open to any college or high school student pursuing Nursing or pre-Nursing course of study.
 The student must be a resident of a community served by Newcomer Funeral Home.
-If the applicant is a college student, they must be enrolled for the 2013-14 school year.
-The application deadline is January 31, 2013.
-To request the application click here.
+If the applicant is a college student, they must be enrolled for the 2014-15 school year.
+The application deadline is January 31, 2014.
+Please request the application to proceed.
 Paper versions are available outside the Office of Undergraduate Admissions of the School of Nursing.